 Crutchfield Fellowship Endowment

-Dr. John "Wes" Tunnell Jr. Fellowship
+Dr. John "Wes" Tunnell, Jr. Fellowship

-In April 2016, a new fellowship was established to continue the teaching legacy of long-time educator, author and marine scientist Dr. Wes Tunnell, Harte Research Institute (HRI) for Gulf of Mexico Studies Endowed Chair for Biodiversity and Conservation Science.
-The fellowship will support a Mexican or American graduate student with a commitment to research in Mexico while he or she pursues graduate education at HRI.
+In April 2016, a fellowship was established to continue the teaching legacy of long-time educator, author and marine scientist Dr. John “Wes” Tunnell, Jr., HRI Associate Director and Endowed Chair for Biodiversity and Conservation Science.
+The fellowship supports graduate students from Mexico or the United States who are committed to research in Mexico while pursuing their graduate education at HRI.